dcernst/dcernst.github.io/teaching/mat220f18/syllabus.md

 </table>
 </center>

 In summary, for each student presentation, I will record one of V, C, or P. In the case of V or C, I will also record one of U, I, M, or E based on the rubric given above.
-The most common pair will likely be CM (i.e., students was chosen to present and presentation meets expectations).
+The most common pair will likely be CM (i.e., student was chosen to present and presentation met expectations).

 #### Participation

-You expected to respectfully particpate and contribute to class discussions.
+You are expected to respectfully participate and contribute to class discussions.
 This includes asking relevant and meaningful questions to both the instructor and your peers.
 Moreover, you are expected to be engaged and respectful during another student's presentation.
 Your class participation will be assessed as follows.

 <center>
 <table class="table table-striped">